01taylop/blue-sky-tuition/values.md

 weight: 2
 ---

-At Bluesky Tuition we provide a bespoke service for each student and their individual needs.
-We believe that all students, with the correct support and guidance, can reach their full potential in English.
+We provide a bespoke service for each student and their individual needs.
+All students, with the correct support and guidance, can reach their full potential in English.

-We also believe in creating a network of support for each students.
-7
+We also believe in creating a network of support for each student.
+After each session there will be a short consultation between tutor, parent and student to discuss progress.
+Contact is also made with the tutees school to ensure the tutee is recieving consistent instructions.

-Contrary to common belief, we believe that the gap between students who excel at English and those that struggle is not that large.
-What separates them, in most cases, is self belief.
-Through our Personalised Learning Programmes and detailed discussions with all our tutees, we are certain that we can give them the belief to reach their aims.
+Effort, attention to detail and a love for English are all traits that our tutors have but also try to instil in their tutees.
 7